Ilhamaji/academy-dashboard/README.md

 -----

-*Disclaimer: This dashboard is built as a part of a professional web development portfolio for educational management systems.*
+*Disclaimer: This project is part of a professional web development portfolio focusing on institutional management solutions.*